pauloelias/next-tailwind-emotion-starter/README.md

 ## 📦 Example Components

 To use Tailwind CSS classes inside of your components you use the `twin.macro` package.
 You can also create richer styled components using a combination of both Tailwind's classes and your own custom CSS with Emotion.
-Laslty, if needed, you can use PostCSS to write your own custom see as well.
+Laslty, if needed, you can use PostCSS to write your own custom CSS as well.

 ### Standalone Tailwind Classes